Prodigy-Hacking/ProdigyMathGameHacking/README.md

 | Image credit to [DaChickenKing](https://github.com/DachickenKing).
 Screenshotted for the [Prodigy Math Game Wiki](https://prodigy-math-game.fandom.com/), used with permission. |
 ### To make a video on our hacks, please give credit in the form provided [here](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/videocredit.md).
 See [our code of conduct](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/CODE_OF_CONDUCT.md) for more info.

+## Purpose
+We are not trying to ruin Prodigy Math Game; we want to fix it.
+However, Prodigy has ignored all of our security reports, and has gone as far as to block a user from their Zendesk support center, simply because they reported hacks.
+We created this repository to show them the security issues directly.

 ## Hack instructions
 - **[Redirect Hack](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/wiki/Redirect-Hack)**
 - **[Locally Host Redirect Hack](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/redirect/README.md)** (Advanced)